5 COMMON CAT BEHAVIOR PROBLEMS AND SOLUTIONS

 - Oatmeal (Plain oats are high in protein!)

 - Mashed Sweet Potatoes

-Some cats don’t enjoy the “sweet” flavor, but if your cat does, you can make some fun treats with fruit!
-Fruit can also help if your kitty is having digestive issues.
+Some cats don’t enjoy the “sweet” flavor, but if your feline does, you can make some fun treats with fruit!
+Similar to veggies, fruit can also help if your kitty is having digestive issues.

 Fruit your cat can enjoy:

 - Bananas (Can be frozen and blended to make a creamy texture)